 Texas State University through its Technology Transfer and Contracts is committed to regional economic development through the establishment of strong industrial research and commercialization partnerships.

 We are dedicated to creating lasting relationships through timely and fair consideration of proposals and agreements.
 We are a flexible organization and we offer a variety of templates to use as tools to begin discussions.

 The university has the authority to negotiate terms that it feels are fair, meet industry standards and that do not violate any of these principles:

 Texas State University facilities and equipment are available for use by Texas State faculty and staff as part of their academic research activities.
 These resources are also available to them for use on Sponsored Research Agreements.
 Facilities and Equipment owned by the University may be made available to industrial partners on a fee for service basis.
 Any sharing of equipment or facilities must be governed by a written agreement.

-Please contact the OTC for details.
+Please contact the TTC for details.

 Licensing University-Owned Technology

 The license must be executed in accordance with the universty's mission.
 The follow are general principles that must be followed:

 Contact the TTC.
 The TTC will: